q-posev/fit-and-plot/README.md

 # fit-and-plot

-The fit-and-plot set of scripts was developed during my PhD at Paul Sabatier University in Toulouse.

-It aims to facilitate the post-processing of TD-DFT(B) and Trajectory Surface Hopping (TSH) simulations performed with the deMon-Nano code on High-Performance Computing clusters.
+The fit-and-plot set of scripts aims to facilitate the post-processing of TD-DFT(B) and Trajectory Surface Hopping (TSH) simulations performed with the deMon-Nano code on High-Performance Computing clusters.

 However, these scripts can be easily adapted for any other software.